Submit your work, meet writers and drop the ads. Become a member

 .

-The clock was smiling at us
+The clock smiled at us

-as if it knew we were lost;
+as if it knew we were lost.

-unable to see the path, we continued
+Unable to see the path, we continued along

-Tiring of our aimless float;
+Tired of our aimless float;

-Lost in the chasm of our indecision
+While lost in the chasm of our indecision

 our bodies and minds listed.